enriquegit/ssr/README.md

 An R package for **semi-supervised regression**.

 The **ssr** package implements *Co-training by Committee* and *self-learning* semi-supervised learning (SSL) algorithms for **regression**.
-In semi-supervised learning, alrgorithms learn model's parameters not only from labeled data but also from unlabeled data.
+In semi-supervised learning, algorithms learn model's parameters not only from labeled data but also from unlabeled data.
 In many applications, it is difficult, expensive, time-consuming, etc. to label data.
 Thus, semi-supervised methods learn by combining the limited labeled data points and the unlabeled data points.

 The **ssr** package provides the following functionalities: